 Treatment options for heart failure are:

-With obstructive sleep apnea, you are advised to reduce weight and to abstain from alcohol and sedatives which may cause pharyngeal collapse during sleep.
+If you have obstructive sleep apnea, you want to reduce weight and to abstain from alcohol and sedatives which may cause pharyngeal collapse during sleep.
 These general measures may reduce the severity of your heart failure and the severity of obstructive apnea.

-Treating sleep apnea may be relevant in patients with heart failure and sleep disorders.
-However, this does not imply that all patients with hypertension, atrial fibrilation, angina, or heart failure should be treated the same way.
+Treating apnea in sleep may be relevant in patients with heart failure and sleep disorders.
+However, this does not imply that all patients with hypertension, atrial fibrillation, angina, or heart failure should be treated the same way.

 However, if you want to use herbal or natural remedies as part of your treatment program, you need to know that some substances have harmful effects in combination with medications to treat heart problems or when heart disease exists.